 To model and analyze the scope of sealed-bid second-price auctions for resource control we have developed a model and used simulation to evaluate it.
 In this model, many agents we will call client agents request service from resource managers we call server agents.
 All the servers sell a common resource called the service.
 Prices in this model are fixed with respect to quantity.
 Our model makes two assumptions.
-The first assumption is that the demand for the service is completely inelastic with respect to quantity.
+The first assumption is that the demand for the service is perfectly elastic with respect to quantity.
 That is, users are willing to pay the same price per unit regardless of quantity.
 This assumption makes sense if the system is to be used in an environment where all work presented to the system must be completed.
-The second assumption is that clients have enough electronic cash to complete their schedule of requests, but are stingy in that they wish to conserve their currency pool.
+The second assumption is that clients have enough electronic cash to complete their schedule of requests, but are stingy; they derive some amount of pleasure in conserving their currency pool.

-Since prices are fixed with respect to quantity, the only way to affect the price is quality.
+Since prices are fixed with respect to quantity, the only way to affect the price is through varying the quality of the product.
 Goodness of service is measured by computing the price/performance ratio.
 Performance, in this model, is calculated as the time elapsed between the service request and service completion, normalized for the quantity requested.
 In this model, every client has an expectation of performance with respect to per unit prices based on previous experiences.